 Also, your body does not convert excess beta-carotene into excess vitamin A, so there is no risk of overdosing on vitamin A from foods rich in beta-carotene.

 There are two natural forms of vitamin K – K1 and K2.
 Vitamin K1 (phylloquinone) is found in plants, particularly leafy greens.
 There are no known toxicity risk with consuming large amounts of vitamin K1 and no “tolerable upper limit” has been set for either vitamin K1 or vitamin K2 (menaquinone).

 Basically, a green smoothie that contains almost 1000% RDA for vitamin K presents no toxicity risk in healthy people.
 However, there are toxicity risks with supplemental and synthetic forms of vitamin K.

-I hope this clears up your concern about getting “excess vitamins” from green smoothies, as well as fruits and vegetables.
-My health mantra is always “whole foods are best”, and when it comes to getting the right about of nutrients without overdoing it, fresh fruits, vegetables and green smoothies are the safest way to do it.
+I hope this clears up your concern about getting “excess vitamins” from green smoothies, as well as from fruits and vegetables.
+My health mantra is always “whole foods are best”, and when it comes to getting the right amount of nutrients without overdoing it, fresh fruits, vegetables and green smoothies are the safest way to do it.

 Tracy Russell is the creator of the Green Smoothie Health & Weight Loss Program and founder of Incredible Smoothies.
 She is passionate about helping people improve their health with green smoothies and a whole foods lifestyle.